-David is a GIS Research Associate in Global Forest Watch (GFW).
-Although he works on a variety of research projects, his primary focus is monitoring forest carbon storage, emissions, and sequestration across a range of spatial scales.
-He has published global models of forest carbon emissions and sequestration at 30-m resolution.
-He has also worked with cities around the world to conduct inventories of greenhouse gas fluxes from trees and forests, and then co-written a guide for cities to conduct such GHG inventories themselves.
-David has also contributed to the New York Declaration on Forests annual progress assessment—which tracks global progress in stopping deforestation—since 2018.
+David is a Research Associate in Global Forest Watch (GFW) and Land & Carbon Lab (LCL).
+Although he works on a variety of research projects, his primary focus is on geospatially monitoring forest carbon storage, emissions, and sequestration across a range of spatial scales.
+He has created global models of forest carbon emissions and sequestration at 30-m resolution and worked with cities around the world to develop methods for incorporating forests and trees into their greenhouse gas inventories.
+His current projects include designing methods for agricultural companies to estimate land-use change emissions from their supply chains in their greenhouse gas inventories, and an improved Earth observation-based approach for monitoring greenhouse gas fluxes from all land.
+David has also contributed to the Forest Declaration Assessment annual progress report—which tracks global progress in stopping deforestation—since 2018.

 David received his Bachelor’s degree in Ecology and Evolutionary Biology from Princeton University and his Master’s degree in Ecology from the Georgia Institute of Technology, focusing on the ecology of coral reefs in Fiji.
 In the year between college and graduate school, he was a research assistant for a coral reef ecology and conservation project in the Comoros Islands.